+If you purchase jewelry from consumers with the intent to resell it to a refiner, you can, insure the metals at:

+- Your purchase price

+- The market value

-If you purchase jewelry from consumers with the intent to resell it to a refiner, you can insure the metals at 1) your purchase price, 2) the market value, or 3) the refiner's confirmed purchase price.
-Most insurance companies will pay a claim based on how you reported the value in your inventory and on your insurance application or renewal.
+- The refiner's confirmed purchase price

+Most insurance companies will pay a claim based on how you reported the value in your inventory and on your insurance application and at each renewal if it changes.

-As the only insurer exclusively dedicated to insuring jewelry and jewelry businesses, Jewelers Mutual offers its insureds a Scrap Gold and Metals Coverage Option.
+We offer policyholders a Scrap Gold and Metals coverage option.
 To insure scrap gold and other metals at market prices, you must:

-- Determine the value of scrap gold and other metals on premises based on current market prices and enter that value in your inventory for insurance purposes. - Report that value to Jewelers Mutual on your insurance application or renewal.
+- Determine the value of scrap gold and other metals on premises based on current market prices and enter that value in your inventory for insurance purposes. - Report that value on your insurance application and at each renewal if it changes.
 To add coverage at the market price before your policy renews, contact your agent with the highest daily value.
-Your agent will inform you of the additional premium charge for your approval. - Keep a daily log that includes the weight of scrap gold purchased during the day and the market value as of that day.
-Local, state, and federal requirements may specify a more detailed log.
-Jewelers Mutual has created a Scrap Gold-Metals Worksheet that can help you track the information necessary to insure scrap metals at market prices.
-The worksheet is available from your agent or on Jewelers Mutual's website: JewelersMutual.com.
-Click on Business Jewelry Insurance> Policyholder Info>Inventory Record Keeping>Scrap Gold Worksheet.
+Your agent will inform you of the additional premium charge for your approval.

+- Keep a daily log that includes the weight of scrap gold purchased during the day and the market value as of that day.
+Local, state, and federal requirements may specify a more detailed log. - Maintain copies of the refiner receipts to support the usual value of scrap gold and other metals.

-The Scrap Gold and Metals Coverage Option does not apply to 1) estate jewelry that you will resell to the public, 2) consigned jewelry, 3) pawned jewelry, or 4) gold or other metals acquired and stored as an investment.
+The Scrap Gold and Metals coverage option does not apply to:

+- Estate jewelry that you will resell to the public - Consigned jewelry - Pawned jewelry - Gold or other metals acquired and stored as an investment